Cxbx-Reloaded/game-compatibility/README.md

 Adding screenshots to issues is allowed.

-Don't add most than 8 screenshots per issue (unless more are absolutely required).
+Don't add more than 8 screenshots per issue (unless more are absolutely required).

 Don't flood reports with long discussions (all chit-chat is subject to removal).